chinapedia/wikipedia.abstract.en/Page/Self-similarity.md

 Examples

-Feigenbaumzoom.gif shown by zooming in on the Feigenbaum point at (−1.401155189..., 0)]] Fractal_fern_explained.png which exhibits affine self-similarity]]
+shown by zooming in on the Feigenbaum point at (−1.401155189..., 0)]] which exhibits affine self-similarity]]

 The Mandelbrot set is also self-similar around Misiurewicz points.